emilgoh/pwm-caravel/docs/README.md

 The three-phase PWM with dead time is working as expected.

 The VCD file can also be found here: [Output Waveform](output.vcd) .

+## Conclusion
+The design generates 3 PWM with 3 complement signals, with a dead time of 4 clock cycles.
+It also passes the MPW precheck and tape-out processes on the Efabless platform with no error.

 ## Reflection and Acknowledgement
 Despite coming from an electrical engineering background, this is the first time I went through the entire IC design RTL to GDS (and maybe to chip) flow.
 It has been a refreshing and exciting experience to be a small part of this movement to democratise IC design by submitting a simple design for the AI-generated Open-Source Silicon Design Challenge.